 - There are meat and vegetable cleavers:

 - Meat cleavers are thicker and more durable.
-You can use this cleaver to cut through rigid materials, such as cartilage and bone, and to break down large meat pieces into smaller portions.
+You can use this cleaver to cut through tough materials, such as cartilage and bone, and to break down large meat pieces into smaller portions.

 - Vegetable cleavers have thinner blades, ideal for slicing, dicing, and chopping vegetables.
 You can also use vegetable cleavers to cut fruit or soft meats such as chicken and fish.

-- A paring knife is a small, versatile knife with a 2 – 5 inches-long blade.
+- A paring knife is known as a small, versatile knife with a blade between 2 and 5 inches long.